 Canada first became a diamond producer in 1998, when the Ekati diamond mine opened in the Northwest Territories.
 By 2003, Canada had become the world's third-largest diamond producer on a value basis.
 Ekati's average production over its projected 20-year life is expected to be 3 to 5 million carats per year—about 3% of world diamond production by volume.

-The Canadian diamond mining industry employs about 2,650 people in mine operations and another 1,500 in support industries, such as maintenance, catering and transport.
-Aboriginal persons generally make up 30 to 40 percent of the mining work force.
+The Canadian diamond mining industry employs about 2,650 people in mine operations and another 1,500 in support industries, such as maintenance, catering, and transport.
+Indigenous persons generally make up 30-40% of the mining work force.

 Canadian Diamond Mines

 Diavik, Canada's second diamond mine, began production in 2003.
-Over its projected 20-year life, its projected 20-year life, it is expected to peak at 11 million carats per year, representing about 6% of the world's total supply.
+Over its projected 20-year life, its production is expected to peak at 11 million carats per year, representing about 6% of the world's total supply.

 The Snap Lake diamond mine started production in 2007 and is designed to produce about 1.4 million carats per year.
-It is located in the Northwest Territories, and owned by De Beers Canada.
-It’s deposit is unique in that the kimberlite is in the shape of a shallow-dipping dyke, as opposed to the more common carrot-shaped pipe.
-The kimberlite to be mined over the course of the mine’s life span is estimated at to be about 18.3 million tonnes containing about 1.46 carats per tonne.
+Located in the Northwest Territories, it is owned by De Beers Canada.
+Its deposit is unique in that the kimberlite is in the shape of a shallow-dipping dyke, as opposed to the more common carrot-shaped pipe.
+The kimberlite to be mined over the mine’s life span is estimated at about 18.3 million tonnes containing about 1.46 carats per tonne.

 The Victor open-pit mine, Ontario's first diamond mine, came into production in 2008.
 Its ore grade is low, but the value of its extracted diamonds is among the highest in the world.
-The mine is scheduled to produce about 700,000 carats per year over its 12-year life span.
+The mine is scheduled to produce about 700,000 carats per year over its 12-year life.